 - Go slow the mix will turn fluffy after a few minutes.

-So here are some shots on of toum being made.
-This one was made with cold pressed (extra virgin) olive oil, as I was looking for the olive and garlic flavors in it.
+So here are some shots of Toum being made.
+This one was made with cold-pressed (extra virgin) olive oil, as I was looking for the olive and garlic flavors in it.
 As you can see the color is pale yellow.
-If you use canola or other neutral oils the toum will be white.

-Here is the olive oil toum on pita bread.
-The flavors go well here – as I was pairing it with grilled meat and veggies and olive oil flavors were quite a nice addition .
-If I were to add french fries to the warp I would have preferred the all white version.
+Here is the olive oil Toum on pita bread.
+The flavors go well here – as I was pairing it with grilled meat and veggies and olive oil flavors were quite a nice addition.
+If I were to add French fries to the wrap I would have preferred the all-white version.

 - Remove any green parts from the garlic.
 Slit the garlic and remove any green shoots from the inside as well.
 The green garlic turns the sauce bitter.

 - Do not let the contents heat up.
+If the blender seems to warm up stop processing and allow for it to cool down before proceeding.
 This is where the cold water becomes beneficial.

-Here is a secret – Toum can be made with only garlic and oil !
-Why ? because garlic has water and the emulsifying agents are released when the gralc is ground to a paste !
-So essentially garlic alone will suffice !
-The water and lemon juice tones down the pungent garlic flavors.
+Here is a secret – Toum can be made with only garlic and oil!
+Why? because garlic has water and the emulsifying agents are released when the garlic is ground to a paste!
+So essentially garlic alone will suffice if it is fresh and has a good amount of moisture.
+The water and lemon juice are used to tone down the pungent garlic flavors.

-Did you know that Toum was traditionally made using a mortar and pestle ?
-No I am not even going to try that !
-But if you need another challenge in your life – go ahead try it with mortar and pestle !
-As for me I am happy with my blender.
+Did you know that Toum was traditionally made using a mortar and pestle?
+No, I am not going to try that!
+But if you need another challenge in your life – go ahead try it with mortar and pestle!
+There is no issue with overheating when using mortar and pestle.
+As for me, I am happy with my blender.